 Clinical signs

 Depression to lethargy, diarrhoea and haemorrhagic diarrhoea were the most common symptoms.
-These symptoms are hallmark indicators of CPV-2 infection, reflecting the virus's aggressive nature and its ability to cause systemic illness.
+These clinical signs are characteristic of CPV-2 infection and illustrate the virus's aggressive progression and systemic impact

 Table 4.
 Occurrence of clinical signs of CPV-2 affected dogs